-The Supreme Court handed down their decision in favor of South Dakota, which overturns Quill and the longstanding physical presence requirements for sales and use tax collection for online sellers, out-of-state merchants, and global companies selling to US-based customers.
+A: The Supreme Court handed down their decision in favor of South Dakota, which overturns Quill and the longstanding physical presence requirements for sales and use tax collection for remote sellers, out-of-state merchants, and global companies selling to U.S.-based customers.

 - $100,000 of annual gross revenue from the sale of tangible property, electronic products or services delivered into South Dakota; or